 As someone who has a real passion for nutrition, I enjoy igniting that interest in others and helping to educate those who want to know more.
 I love chatting with our students who always come up with interesting questions.
 Nutrition is a topic that interests a lot of people, both inside and outside of the fitness world, and I like helping them to understand nutrition better and de-mystify it as there are a lot of nutrition myths out there!
 I am constantly surprised by the questions asked of me however a lot of individuals want to know how healthy their favourite food is and the debate surrounding eating fat or not causes a lot of discussions.
 It is also a real joy when I get positive feedback from our students which is reassurance that we are doing it right.

 Do you have any stand out moments in your career to this point?

 It was definitely a few years ago when I helped to set up the nutrition arm of the company; it was recognition of how important nutrition is within the health and fitness industry.
 At the core of any fitness course should be nutrition and behaviour change as they help lay the foundations for real change.
 Getting our courses certified by The Association for Nutrition was another stand out moment as not many other training providers have such an accolade.

-What opportunities are there in your industry for young people in 2018?
+What opportunities are there in the nutrition industry for young people?

 Obesity and diet related ill health are such pressing problems for the NHS at the moment.
 As such, there is an ever-increasing demand for professionals who can help with diet, fitness and behaviour change.
 In general, there is also a huge interest to work within health and fitness and with good people skills and the right training, which doesn’t need to be at university level, an individual can have a very successful and enjoyable career in this industry.